causerp/cangjie_stdx/README.md

 ## Introduction

 The extension library `stdx` is an extension module provided by the Cangjie programming language (i.e., a non-core standard library, but an official supplementary feature set).
-It is a key component of the language ecosystem, supplementing Cangjie with more practical capabilities covering multiple domains, including aspect-oriented programming, compression and decompression, security (secure encryption capabilities/message digest algorithms/Asymmetric encryption and decryption and signature algorithms/digital certificate processing functions), encoding and decoding (base64/hex/json/url), networking (http/tls), logging, unit test extensions, concurrent programming model, non-local control operation and serialization.
+It is a key component of the language ecosystem, supplementing Cangjie with more practical capabilities covering multiple domains, including aspect-oriented programming, compression and decompression, security (secure encryption capabilities/message digest algorithms/Asymmetric encryption and decryption and signature algorithms/digital certificate processing functions), encoding and decoding (base64/hex/json/url), networking (http/tls), logging, syntax parsing, unit test extensions, concurrent programming model, non-local control operation and serialization.

 Architecture Diagram:

 ![](figures/stdx_Architecture_Diagram_en.png)

+- actors: Provides a concurrent programming model designed to simplify the handling of concurrent tasks.
 - aspectCJ: Provides annotations related to aspect-oriented programming in Cangjie.
 - compress: Provides compression and decompression functions.
 - crypto: Provides a utility library for cryptographic operations.
+- effect: Provides a powerful non-local control operation.
 - encoding: Provides a basic utility library for data encoding and decoding.
 - fuzz: Provides an automated software testing method.
 - log: Provides a single logging API.
 - logger: Provides log printing functions in text format and JSON format.
 - net: Provides network communication and secure transmission functions.
 - serialization: Provides the capability of serialization and deserialization.
+- syntax: Provides Cangjie source code syntax parsing functions.
 - unittest: Provides the capability to supply test data in serialized input formats when writing unit test code for Cangjie projects.
-- actors: Provides a concurrent programming model designed to simplify the handling of concurrent tasks.
-- effect: Provides a powerful non-local control operation.

 ## Operating Instructions